VatsalMargi/drone-management/README.md

 * **Real-time Implementation: Polling vs. WebSockets**
     * **Decision:** I chose to implement the real-time mission monitoring updates using client-side polling (fetching data every 3 seconds) instead of a persistent WebSocket connection.
     * **Trade-off:** Polling is less efficient and not truly "instantaneous" compared to WebSockets.
 It generates more server requests and has a built-in latency.
 However, it is significantly simpler to implement within a serverless architecture like Vercel's, as it leverages the existing stateless HTTP API routes without requiring a stateful, long-running server or a third-party WebSocket service.
-    * [cite_start]**Justification:** For this project's scope, polling was a pragmatic choice that successfully demonstrates the real-time visualization requirement [cite: 25] without introducing significant architectural complexity.
+    * **Justification:** For this project's scope, polling was a pragmatic choice that successfully demonstrates the real-time visualization requirement without introducing significant architectural complexity.

 * **Authentication: Deferred for Core Functionality**
     * **Decision:** We made a conscious decision to set aside an authentication system and build the application in a "single-organization" mode.